1arush/codeforces-problems/readMe.md

 # codeforces-atcoder
-Contains the codes of solved problems from codeforces and atcoder
+Contains the codes of some solved problems from codeforces and atcoder

 https://codeforces.com/profile/Anodite